UjwalGupta12/INST737-Project-/README.md

 This folder contains the Python notebooks that was used for our topic modeling analysis.
 Each notebook corresponds to a Star Wars movie.
 The topic modeling result aided in understanding the common topics of words used in each movie.

 ### Sentiment Analysis
 This folder contains the Python notebooks that was used for our sentiment analysis.
 Each notebook corresponds to a Star Wars movie.
 The subfolder her contains the .csv files of the sentiment analysis of each of the movies with polarity and subjectivity scores (9 files), as well as .csv files of sampled 5% positive reviews and sampled 5% negative reviews of each movie (18 files).
+27 files in total.

 ## Project Document
 The project document is our document that contains all of the related information on our project.
 This includes the sections: Introduction; Background; Summary and Contributions; Literature Review; Methodolgy: Data Collection and Data Cleaning; Experiment Result: Experiment Setup, Results, Findings; Limitations; Conclusion; Future Work; and References.

 # How to run the code

-## Webscraping
+## Web Scraping
-In order to run the webscraping python notebooks, the following files would have to be run:
+In order to run the web scraping Python notebooks, the following files would have to be run:
 * INST737_Star_wars_IMDB_StarWars1.ipynb
 * INST737_Star_wars_IMDB_StarWars2.ipynb
 * INST737_Star_wars_IMDB_StarWars3.ipynb